Recycling an Old Home: Reuse, Recycle, Repurpose

 - Repurposed floor to ceiling doors closing off the children’s suite on the 2nd floor

-- Reclaimed lumber for to create the loft above the kitchen
+- Reclaimed lumber to create the loft above the kitchen

-- Reclaimed lumber used for framing and finish ceiling at master bedroom
+- Reclaimed lumber used for framing and finish ceiling at primary bedroom

-- Brick salvaged from the demolished house cleaned and stored on site and re-used in the warehouse building
+- Brick salvaged from the demolished house was cleaned and stored on-site and re-used in the warehouse building

-Currently, our River View Cottage is under construction.
+We recently completed construction on our Modern River Cottage.
 For this project, a full deconstruction of the existing structure was completed by Blue Earth.
 The new home is being built on the broom-cleaned foundations of the original.
 Materials salvaged include:

 - Windows and doors